voverux/MSM-Plugin.Request-Contact-Valid/README.md

 ## Usage

-Enforcement automatically applied on every Request form load.
+Enforcement automatically applied in every Request.

 ## Limitations

 ## Contributing

+ Any feedback is very welcome.